PA88-18/py/README.md

-# This Repo lists some basic examples of powershell scripts I've written.
+# This Repo lists some basic examples of python scripts I've written.
-# Several areas of the scripts have been removed for security purposes.
+# Several areas of the scripts may have been removed for security purposes.
-# These are all scripts that are regularly being deployed via Ansible